hoz-map/DH151-group-project-temporary/UpdatedProposal.md

   <img width="500" src="https://user-images.githubusercontent.com/62718306/116008725-fb777000-a5e3-11eb-8831-6c9366fc1f0b.jpg">
 </p>

 We aim to use a long scroll format for our website so that we have better control of the fluidity of our narrative.
+The overall direction of our website will be one that starts with an introduction to the topic a broad overview of the situation, and then individual case studies that look into other elements.

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/62718306/116009203-2f539500-a5e6-11eb-9715-f122a32c253f.png">
 </p>

+We aim to segregate the different topics by using a color scheme to split up the different topics.
+Each section will likely include a map and an explanation that explains the mechanics of the map better.